Mau-MR/rpcbackend/README.md

 In the future add tickets by sms or some statistics of employee performance and business indicators as well of customer behavior analysis with AI
 ## Features
-1.-Authentication: Currently working, used JWT and GRPC interceptors to send the user data on a token.
+1. Authentication: Currently working, used JWT and GRPC interceptors to send the user data on a token.
 2. Image Streaming: Currently working, Used GRPC stream to send images over the network.
 3. User creation: Currently working, Used MongoDB and bcrypt to store user accounts.
 Some features are going to be added on the future